Web APIs & Data formats

 The goal will be to create an endpoint to display a player’s games.

-• for player1, player2 and winner: use another Model (player1: aPlayerModel)
+• add player1, player2 and winner: use another Model (player1: somePlayerModel)

 While using two models is a great start, professional APIs often use even more granular models to handle different stages of a resource’s lifecycle.
 You could further optimize this by implementing: